Mirza Afzal Beg

 Mirza Mohammad Afzal Beg (Note: Pronounced /ˈmɪrzə moʊˈhæməd æfˈzæl bɛg/; مرزا محمد افضل بیگ also known in Kashmir as Fakhr-e-Kashmir (3 February 1929 – 11 June 1982) was a Kashmiri politician who served as the first deputy chief minister of Jammu and Kashmir from 1975 to 1977 and was a member of Constituent Assembly of India from 1946 to 1952.
 Beg held a ministerial position in the pre-independence government of the princely state of Jammu and Kashmir from 1945 to 1947 and later served as the Revenue minister in the post-independence government led by Sheikh Abdullah from 1948 to 1953.
+After the dismissal of the Sheikh Abdullah government, Beg established the All Jammu and Kashmir Plebiscite Front in 1955, which later merged into the present-day National Conference.

-He established the All Jammu and Kashmir Plebiscite Front in 1955 and served its president.
-However,it was later merged into the present day National Conference.
-Beg drafted 1950 land reforms, Big Landed Estates Abolition Act during his tenure as Revenue minister.
-He also drafted the 1952 Delhi Agreement, and was one of the signitories of Indira–Sheikh Accord in 1975 with G. Parthasarathy.
-He was also a member of the Jammu and Kashmir Constituent Assembly, which was responsible for drafting the constitution of Jammu and Kashmir from 1951 to 1956.
+Beg drafted the 1952 Delhi Agreement, which resulted in the Article 370 of the Constitution of India.
+He was a member of the Jammu and Kashmir Constituent Assembly, which was responsible for drafting the constitution of Jammu and Kashmir from 1951 to 1956.
+He also drafted 1950 land reforms, including the Big Landed Estates Abolition Act during his tenure as Revenue minister.
+Beg was Sheikh Abdullah's interlocuter for the negotiations with Government of India represented by G. Parthasarathy, which resulted in the Indira–Sheikh Accord in 1975 and the rehabilitation of Abdullah as the political leader in Kashmir.